open/close all folders

 - Iron Lady: Villainous example.
 She is the commander of Storm King's invasion fleet and is very stern, straight-forward and somepony you don't want to mess with.

-- Irony: After finally capturing Twilight, Tempest tells her that she needs to "open up [her] eyes" and see the world as she does: an unjust, cruel place where you can't rely on anyone.
+- Irony: After finally capturing Twilight, Tempest tells her that she needs to "open up [her] eyes" and see the world as she does: an unjust, cruel place where you can't rely on anyone but yourself.
 Ultimately, Tempest is the one who has her eyes opened; Twilight saves her life, proving Tempest's philosphy wrong, and inspiring her Heel–Face Turn.
 The soundtrack even lampshades this by playing a softer version of the score from "Open Up Your Eyes" during that moment.